wubangyi/Disaster-Response-Project/README.md

 import nltk
 nltk.download(['punkt', 'wordnet', 'averaged_perceptron_tagger'])

+## Project Overview
+In this project, I'll apply data engineering to analyze disaster data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> to build a model for an API that classifies disaster messages.

+_data_ directory contains a data set which are real messages that were sent during disaster events.
+I will be creating a machine learning pipeline to categorize these events so that appropriate disaster relief agency can be reached out for help.

+This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.

 ## Project Motivation
 This project was done to complete the Udacity Data Scientitst Nanodegree.
-Using Figure Eight's data by applying ETL, ML Pipeline, NLP etc to classify the disaster messages.This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app will also display visualizations of the data
+Using Figure Eight's data by applying ETL, ML Pipeline, NLP etc to classify the disaster messages.

 ## App Description